Lawrence-Dawson/CV/README.md

 #### Makers Academy (08/2016 - 11/2016)

-- Makers Academy is Europe's No.1 coding bootcamp.
+- Europe's No.1 coding bootcamp.
 - Selective, only taking 1 in 10 applicants.
 - Taught through lectures, and by developing projects in pairs and teams.
 - OOP, TDD, SOLID, MVC, DDD